What is a DBA?

 And in many states, registering a DBA provides trademark protection for your business.
-But, one way to assure legal protection for your DBA is to trademark your business name separately from registering your DBA.
+One way to assure legal protection for your DBA is to trademark your business name separately from registering your DBA.

-To do business under a DBA, you must complete and file required DBA forms and pay a filing fee in the state(s) and U.S. territories where you want to operate your business.
+To do business under a DBA, you need to file required DBA forms and pay a filing fee in the state(s) and U.S. territories where you want to operate your business.

-Each state has its own forms and requirements, so be sure to check the forms and requirements carefully for your state.
-Here are important things you should consider when filing a DBA:
+Each state has its own forms and requirements, so check the forms and requirements carefully for your state.
+Here are important things you should consider when you file for a DBA: